Global Anti-Aggression Campaign: Mission

 The context of the establishment of the Global Anti-Aggression Campaign is specified in the organization’s founding statement written by Abd al-Rahman al-Nuaimi.
 The founding statement accuses the US and Israeli governments of aggression by attempting to extend their influence over Muslim nations and peoples, plunder their resources, and alter their educational and social systems.
-According to the founding statement, the Western-led aggression also attempts to falsify and ridicule the values of Islam, attack the Quran and the Prophet Muhammad and lead deceitful media campaigns and armed invasions.
+According to the founding statement, the Western-led aggression also attempts to falsify and ridicule the values of Islam, attack the Quran and Muhammad and lead deceitful media campaigns and armed invasions.

 In addressing the issues mentioned in the organization’s founding statement, the Global Anti-Aggression Campaign seeks to “combine the efforts of the ummah, remind them of their duty to victory, make them aware of their right to self-defense, and oppose the aggressor in the most legitimate and influential way possible.”
 The Global Anti-Aggression Campaign claims to be established in compliance with Islamic order to defend the oppressed people and to drive away the oppressors.

 The Global Anti-Aggression Campaign seeks to attract widespread attention to its activities and reports and does not represent a state or political party.